 People using records

 How do we increase awareness of records and encourage engagement from more users?
 Are we approachable enough to users and people in the records?
 What models might we adopt to increase diversity of users?
 Does archival and conservation practice limit rather than promote access?
 What do current users require from archives and records in the twenty-first century?

 You can participate in the following ways:

-The deadline for submission of proposals is Tuesday 31 January 2017.
+The deadline for submission is Wednesday 13 December 2017

-Notification Invitations to speak will be confirmed by the committee by end February 2017.
+Notification invitations to speak will be confirmed by Friday 9 February 2018

 All speakers will be reimbursed travel expenses (up to £100) and will receive free conference registration for the day on which they are speaking.